The musical name, "Wyoming," was used by J.M. Ashley of

 U.S. Representative . . . . . .Term expires in 2013

 Components of Wyoming's economy differ significantly from those of other states.
-The mineral extraction industry and the travel and tourism sector are the main drivers behind Wyoming’s economy.
-Unlike other states, Wyoming does not possess an individual or corporate income tax.
-The Federal government owns 42.3% of its landmass, while 6% is controlled by the state.
-Total taxable values of mining production in Wyoming for 2007 was over $14.5 billion.
-The tourism industry accounts for over $1 billion in revenue for the state.
+The mineral extraction industry is the main driver behind Wyoming’s economy as it contributed 28.4 percent to the State’s Gross Domestic Product (GDP) in 2012.
+The travel and tourism sector also provides lots of employment opportunities.
+Unlike other states, Wyoming does not possess an individual or corporate income tax, and along with low property tax rates, Wyoming’s households have one of the lowest tax burdens in the nation.
+The Federal government owns over 40.0% of Wyoming’s land, while about 6% is controlled by the state.
+Total taxable values from mining production in Wyoming for 2012 was over $13.5 billion.
+Travel spending in Wyoming totalled over $2 billion in 2012.

-In 2007 over six million people visited Wyoming’s national parks and monuments.
+In 2012 nearly seven million people visited Wyoming’s national parks and monuments.
 The key tourist attractions in Wyoming include Grand Teton National Park, Yellowstone National Park, Devil’s Tower National Monument, and Fossil Butte National Monument.
-Each year Yellowstone National Park receives three million visitors.
+Each year Yellowstone National Park receives 3.4 million recreational visitors.

-Historically, agriculture has been an important component of Wyoming’s economic identity.
-Its overall importance to the performance of Wyoming’s economy has waned.
-However, it is still an essential part of Wyoming’s culture and lifestyle.
-In 2007 the total value of agricultural production in Wyoming was $1021.4 million.
-The main agricultural commodities produced in Wyoming include livestock (beef), hay, sugar beets, grain (wheat and barley), and wool.
-Over 91% of land in Wyoming is classified as rural.
+Historically, agriculture has been an important component of Wyoming’s identity and it is still an essential part of Wyoming’s culture and lifestyle.
+In 2012, the total value of agricultural production in Wyoming was $1.4 billion.
+The main agricultural commodities produced in Wyoming include livestock (beef), hogs, hay, sugar beets, and corn.
+Over 99.8% of land in Wyoming is classified as rural.

 WYOMING MINERAL PRODUCTION

 Wyoming’s mineral commodities include coal, natural gas, coal bed methane, crude oil, and trona.
-Wyoming ranks highest in mining employment in the U.S. In fiscal year 2007 Wyoming collected over $145 million in sales taxes from the mining industry.
+Wyoming ranks highest in mining employment in the U.S. In fiscal year 2013 (July 1, 2012–June 30, 2013) Wyoming collected $839.8 million in mineral severance taxes, $961.6 million in federal mineral royalties and coal lease bonuses, and $181.6 million in sales taxes from the mining industry.
+In addition, ad valorem taxes from mineral production were assessed at $845.0 million in 2013.

-Coal: Wyoming produced 452.1 million short tons of coal in 2007.
+Coal: Wyoming produced 401.2 million short tons of coal in 2012.
 The state is the number one producer of coal in the U.S. Coal is mainly used to produce electricity.
-Wyoming possesses a reserve of 68.7 billion tons of coal.

-Natural Gas: In 2007 natural gas production was 2,145 billion cubic feet.
-Wyoming ranks 5th nationwide for natural gas production.
+Natural Gas: In 2012 natural gas production (including coal bed methane) was 2,245 billion cubic feet.
+Wyoming ranks 4th nationwide for natural gas production.
 The major markets for natural gas include industrial, commercial, and domestic heating.

 Wyoming is the center of the continent's pronghorn